HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/walkthrough/index.md

 # Domino REST AOI Walkthru

-This workshop is designed for a duration of 3.5h (210 min) and covers the use and configuration of the Domino REST API using
+This workshop is designed for a duration of 3.5 h (210 min) and covers the use and configuration of the Domino REST API using

 - Command line
 - POSTMAN (or your favorite REST client)